 (h) If the family is not interested in participating, the family shall be provided contact information for the POE and other community resources.
 The POE staff shall document in the child’s record the refusal of services.

-(5) All children who are two (2) years and ten and one-half (10 1/2) months old to age three (3) years when first referred to First Steps shall not be eligible for First Steps.
-The POE shall notify the parent or guardian in writing that due to the child’s age at the time of referral, the First Steps Program will not provide an evaluation to determine eligibility for First Steps, but with written consent will refer the child to the state and local education agency or other community resource.
+(6) All children who are two (2) years and ten and one-half (10 1/2) months old to age three (3) years when first referred to First Steps shall not be eligible for First Steps.
+The POE shall notify the parent or guardian in writing that due to the child’s age at the time of referral, the First Steps Program shall not provide an evaluation to determine eligibility for First Steps, but with written consent shall refer the child to the state and local education agency or other community resource.

 (7) The POE staff shall maintain a complete record on all children referred through the POE and provide data to the state lead agency as requested.
 A complete record shall include: